IDEA-Research/MaskDINO/README.md

 Code will be available soon, please stay tuned!

 ## News
+[2022/9]: We release a toolbox [detrex](https://github.com/IDEA-Research/detrex) that provides many state-of-the-art Transformer-based detection algorithms with better performance.
+Mask DINO will also be released there.
+Welcome to use it!

 [2022/7] Code for [DINO](https://arxiv.org/pdf/2203.03605.pdf) is available [here](https://github.com/IDEACVR/DINO)!

 [2022/5][DN-DETR](https://arxiv.org/abs/2203.01305) is accepted to CVPR 2022 as an **Oral** presentation.
 Code is now avaliable [here](https://github.com/IDEA-opensource/DN-DETR).